-Abraham Lincoln, 16th president of the United States, guided the nation through its devastating Civil War and remains much beloved and honored as one of the world's great leaders.
-Lincoln was born in Hardin (now Larue) County, Kentucky.
-He moved with his family to frontier Indiana in 1816, and then to Illinois in 1830.
-After serving four terms in the Illinois legislature, Lincoln was elected as a Whig to the U.S. House of Representatives in 1846.
-He did not seek reelection and returned to Springfield, Illinois, where he established a statewide reputation as an attorney.
-Although unsuccessful as a Whig candidate for the U.S. Senate in 1855, Lincoln was the newly formed Republican Party's standard-bearer for the same seat three years later.
-In that race, Lincoln captured national recognition by engaging Democrat Stephen A. Douglas in a dramatic series of public debates, but Lincoln ultimately lost to Douglas on election day.
+Abraham Lincoln, 16th president of the United States, guided the nation through the Civil War and remains respected and honored as one of the world's great leaders.
+Born in Hardin (now Larue) County, Kentucky in 1809, Lincoln moved with his family to frontier Indiana in 1816, and then to Illinois in 1830.
+After serving four terms in the Illinois legislature, he was elected as a Whig to the U.S. House of Representatives in 1846.
+After a single term, he did not seek reelection and returned to Springfield, Illinois, where he established a law practice and gained a statewide reputation as a skilled attorney.

 Lincoln ran unsuccessfully as a Whig candidate for the U.S. Senate in 1855.
 By the time he again sought a Senate seat three years later, he had joined the new Republican Party.
 During the 1858 campaign, Lincoln engaged Democratic senator Stephen A. Douglas in a dramatic series of public debates.
 Lincoln ultimately lost the election to Douglas, but he became a national figure.